Lunadork/Diversity-app/README.md

 ## Client

+To run client side navigate to the root part of the project

+* `cd api/client`

 * `npm start ` will activate client on *localhost:3000*

 * The frontend was constructed with [Create React App]